-When it comes to the annual winter-time struggle of trying to stay comfortable while lowering the thermostat, saving money doesn’t always win out, especially if icicles start to form on the ends of your toes while you’re trying to sleep.
-Thankfully, electric blankets and electric mattress pads can help bridge the gap and keep you toasty in bed while you turn down your heat for the evening.
+Between staying comfortable and staying in budget, winter can wreak havoc on your priorities.
+Ultimately, saving money doesn’t always win out, especially if icicles start to form on the ends of your toes while you’re trying to sleep.
+Electric blankets and electric mattress pads can help bridge the gap and keep you toasty in bed when you turn down your heat for the evening.

 The American Heart Association and the Mayo Clinic have said that electric bedding doesn’t damage pacemakers or interfere with their function.
 However, the Institute recommends that people with pacemakers get the green light from their doctors and pacemaker manufacturers before using electric bedding.

 Why can’t people with diabetes use electric blankets?

 The short answer is no. The problem with diabetes is that it causes people who suffer from the disease to be insensitive to heat in some ways, especially if they lose feeling in their legs or arms, and can’t feel the heat from bedding that’s becoming dangerously hot.
 If you’re diabetic, your best bet is to pre-heat your bed sheets with an electric blanket and then turn off and remove the blanket from the bed before turning in for the evening.

 Saving energy shouldn’t ever be a matter of life or death.
 Find more energy-saving tips from Spark Energy here.